OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/references/usage-examples/domestic-payments-usage-examples.md

 In this scenario:

-* The PSU has pre-specified the account from which funds will be transferred (i.e., the Debtor Account details)
+* The PSU has pre-specified the account from which funds will be transferred (i.e. the Debtor Account details)
 * No building society accounts are involved in this interaction, and there only the sort code and account number are specified in the DebtorAccount and CreditorAccount sections.

 ### Sequence Diagram